Unidocs1/sphinx_repo_manager/source/features.rst

 Unity Engine
 ~~~~~~~~~~~~

-Integrate AcceleratXR with our drag-n-drop SDK for Unity Engine.
+Integrate Xsolla Backend with our drag-n-drop SDK for Unity Engine.
 The SDK includes easy to configure prefabs and scriptable behaviors to get up and running quickly.
 Check out our unity sample project covering common integration tasks such as user registration, sessions, matchmaking and more.

 * Drag-n-drop prefabs
 * Built-in Behaviors for common tasks